Online Theology Courses for Credit

 Free Online Non-Credited Theology Courses

 Bible.org offers an unaccredited six-course certificate program in theology online intended for lay persons, written by teachers with seminary training.
-Though the video lectures and some other materials are available for free online, students who pay course fees receive interaction with other students and instructors, grades and additional materials.
+Though the video lectures, PowerPoint presentations, quiz questions and teacher notes are available for free online, students who pay course fees receive interaction with other students and instructors, grades and additional materials.
 In addition to theology classes, the site provides access to a theology question and answer page, articles on theology and a theology forum.
 Bible.org claims that the courses aren't affiliated with a particular denomination, though they may reflect a strong evangelical influence.

-Bibliology and Hermaneutics focuses on how to interpret the Bible.
+- Bibliology and Hermaneutics focuses on how to interpret the Bible.
 In addition to interpretation (hermeneutics) issues, the course addresses the historical development of the Bible and questions related to its authority.
-Students need to register for this and other courses to receive access to the video lectures and student notes.
-Those taking free courses can also purchase teacher's notes in PowerPoint presentations through the website's store.

 BiblicalTraining.org is a nonprofit organization with the objective of providing accessible educational resources.
 The 'broadly evangelical' courses aren't associated with any particular Christian tradition or denomination.
 Free online courses in theology and other topics are available at the general levels of 'discipleship' (directed toward all Christians) or 'leadership' (Sunday school teachers, mission members, church elders and pastors).
 Most of the training through this website is offered through audio lectures; additional class resources may include visual aids or lecture outlines.